webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-stacks.md

   ...
 ```

-With that let's draw a single filing cabinet drawer with a handle.
+With that, let's draw a single filing cabinet drawer with a handle.
 The drawer will be a large cube.
 The handle will be a small
 cube.